-The Domiciliary eCommissioner may require the exclusion of any portion of the value of approved hedges upon a finding that the company's documentation, controls, measurement, execution of strategy or historical results are not adequate to support a future expectation of risk reduction commensurate with the value of approved hedges.
+The Domiciliary Commissioner may require the exclusion of any portion of the value of approved hedges upon a finding that the company's documentation, controls, measurement, execution of strategy or historical results are not adequate to support a future expectation of risk reduction commensurate with the value of approved hedges.

 The item being hedged, the contract guarantees, shall be assumed to be accounted for at market, which will require the statement value of hedges to be held at market value.
 The cash flow projection for approved hedges that expire in less than one year from the valuation date should be based on holding the hedges to their expiration.
 For hedges with an expiration of more than 1 year, the value of hedges should be based on liquidation of the hedges one year from the valuation date.
-Where applicable, the liquidation value of hedges shall be consistent with the assumed returns in the Standard Scenario from the start of the projection to the date of liquidation, Black-Scholes pricing, a risk free rate equal to DR_7 , and the annual volatility implicit as of the valuation date in the statement value of the hedges on the valuation date when the statement value of hedges are valued with Black-Scholes pricing and the assumed returns in the Standard Scenario from the start of the projection to the date of liquidation risk-free rate equal to DR.
+Where applicable, the liquidation value of hedges shall be consistent with the assumed returns in the Standard Scenario from the start of the projection to the date of liquidation, Black-Scholes pricing, a risk free rate equal to DR and the annual volatility implicit as of the valuation date in the statement value of the hedges when the statement value of hedges are valued with Black-Scholes pricing and a risk-free rate equal to DR.

-There is no credit in the sStandard sScenario for dynamic hedging beyond the credit that results from hedges actually held on the valuation date.
+There is no credit in the Standard Scenario for dynamic hedging beyond the credit that results from hedges actually held on the valuation date.

 - 3) Allocation of the Value of Hedges and the Value of Aggregate Reinsurance.
-A contract's allocation of the value of approved hedges and Aggregate reinsurance shall be the lesser of the amount in A3.3)B)2)(b) for the contract or the product of (a) and (b) where: - (a) equals is the sum of the value of approved hedges plus the value of the Aggregate reinsurance for all contracts and - (b) equals is the ratio of the amount in A3.3)B)2)(b) for the contract to the sum of the amount in A3.3)B)2)(b) for all contracts.

-- 4) Retention of components.
+A contract's allocation of the value of approved hedges and Aggregate reinsurance shall be the lesser of the amount in A3.3)B)2)(b) for the contract or the product of (a) and (b) where: - (a) is the sum of the value of approved hedges plus the value of the Aggregate reinsurance for all contracts and - (b) is the ratio of the amount in A3.3)B)2)(b) for the contract to the sum of the amount in A3.3)B)2)(b) for all contracts. - 4) Retention of components.
 For the seriatim Standard Scenario Reserve on the statement date under each of Sections A3.1)B)1) and A3.1)B)2)(b), the actuary should have available to the Commissioner the following values for each contract: - (a) The Standard Scenario Reserve prior to adjustment under paragraph A3.3)D)3) - (b) The Standard Scenario Reserve net of the adjustment in A3.3)D)3).